twalker/eggshell/relatedmodel.md

 Problems to solve:

 - sharing model references
 - Store reference in models (each Model.all() has it's own cache store? kinda spine-like)
 - memorystore (shared-collections)

 - create new model, find, or fetch

-- support thin/fat model pattern
+- support thin/fat model pattern (manuall recall what's been fetched?)
 - model relations: choose associations or relational and implement. (tied to shared collections for a cache store)

 - how to avoid circular/reverse references that'll kill requirejs dependency tree